-About the Corpus Christi Medical Center Residency Programs
+About the Corpus Christi Medical Center Residency Program

-Corpus Christi Medical Center is pleased to announce its new American Society of Health-System Pharmacists (ASHP) Postgraduate Year One (PGY1) pharmacy residency program.
+Corpus Christi Medical Center is pleased to announce its American Society of Health-System Pharmacists (ASHP) Accredited Postgraduate Year One (PGY1) pharmacy residency program.

-The PGY1 Pharmacy Residency Program is designed to develop and prepare highly trained clinicians well-equipped to pursue pharmacy practice as generalists.
-A solid and excellent clinical and pharmacy operation foundation is developed through robust clinical experiences in areas such as cardiology, cardiovascular surgery, infectious disease, antimicrobial stewardship, psychiatry, women's health, neonatology, orthopedics, pulmonary, and critical care.
+A solid and excellent clinical and pharmacy operation foundation is developed through robust clinical experiences in areas such as cardiology, pulmonary - critical care, emergency medicine, infectious disease, antimicrobial stewardship, hematology-oncology, neonatal intensive care, internal medicine, teaching and clinical research.
 These patient-centered, clinical, dynamic leadership, informatics, and management rotations are offered throughout our facilities.

 Full Benefit Package Including: